Fluid Intelligence And Crystallized Intelligence: What Are They?

 In fact, the development of intellectual abilities can progress throughout life to the extent that the experiential context and the person’s motivation to continue learning allow it.

-You may be interested: What it Is, Characteristics and Examples
+You may be interested: Alternate Attention: What it Is, How it Works and Exercises to Work on it

 The way in which life experience intervenes in a person’s intelligence can be known through the observation of the effects of stress on the ddeterioration of brain structures According to a recent study from the University of Toronto, the hormones that the human body secretes when we are worried or nervous directly affect a brain area linked to cognitive functions, such as memory or orientation in space.